dullhunk/book/careers-lab/cvapps/cv-errors.md

 Hobbies reveal some of your personality, which is what employers really care about

-  1. **ANYONE FOR QUIDDITCH?** Hobbies aren't just an afterthought - it is an opportunity to stamp your personality on your CV and add a bit of colour to what can be a rather dry and factual docyment.
-Hobbies can be talking points for the interview (or make you stand out).
+  1. **ANYONE FOR QUIDDITCH?** Hobbies aren't just an afterthought - it is an opportunity to stamp your personality on your CV and add a bit of colour to what can be a rather dry and factual document.
+Hobbies can be talking points for the interview, or make you stand out.
+Hobbies can be an icebreaker if you're fortunate enough to share interests with your interview panel.
 Don't have any hobbies?
 Really?
 There's 500 different societies to choose from in [Manchester Student's Union](http://manchesterstudentsunion.com) (including [Quidditch](https://en.wikipedia.org/wiki/Quidditch) see [quidditch club](http://manchesterstudentsunion.com/groups/quidditch-club)
   2. **MEMBER?** If you are involved in activities or societies say what your role is.
 By itself, what does "member" actually mean - a bit vague.
 You can be a member without doing anything.
 Were you a treasurer?
 Partipant?
 Organiser?
 Leader?
 Publicist?
 Secretary?
 Hacker?
 Hanger-on?
 Beer-drinker?
 Rabble rouser?
 Advocate?
 Trouble-maker?
 See ACTIVE LANGUAGE.

 ## References (REF)